bitovi/academy/src/web-components/5-listing-routes/listing-routes.md

 ## What You Need to Know

 - How to use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make API requests.
-- Setting an element's text.
+- Setting an element’s text.

 ### Fetch

 `fetch` is a function on the `window` object that is used to make network requests.
 In its simplest form it only needs a string URL, which will be used to make a [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) request.

 fetch differs slightly from the older [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) in a variety of ways; for example fetch does not include cookies by default.
-It's easier to use, however, because it uses [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-If you don't need to support Internet Explorer you'll probably want to use fetch in your applications.
+It’s easier to use, however, because it uses [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+If you don’t need to support Internet Explorer you’ll probably want to use fetch in your applications.

 `fetch()` returns a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 To get a JSON object from this use `response.json()` like so: